 Variance Decomposition of Exchange Rate [MSI (2) –VAR (3)]

 Regime 1: The percentage of the forecast error variance in regime 1 as tabulated in Table 5 showed that in the short run, 100% forecast variance in exchange rate was self-explained and Agricultural performance was strongly exogenous.
-Subsequently, exchange rate decreases while Agricultural performance increased and the percentage forecast variance of exchange rate was 1.22% in the long run while agricultural performance, in the long run, was 98.78%.
+Subsequently, the exchange rate decreased while Agricultural performance increased and the percentage forecast variance of the exchange rate was 1.22% in the long run while agricultural performance, in the long run, was 98.78%.

 Regime 2: The percentage of the forecast error variance in regime 2 in the short run as shown in Table 5 was 100%.
-The forecast variance in exchange rate was consequently self-explained.
+The forecast variance in the exchange rate was consequently self-explained.
 Agricultural performance was strongly exogenous.
-Afterward, the forecast variance of exchange rate decreases while Agricultural performance increased.
+Afterward, the forecast variance of the exchange rate decreased while Agricultural performance increased.
 The percentage forecast variance of exchange rate was 2.78% in the long run while agricultural performance, in the long run, was 97.15%.

 Variance Decomposition of Agricultural Performance [MSI (2) –VAR (3)]

 Regime 1: The percentage of the forecast error variance in regime 1 as also tabulated in Table 5 showed that in the short run, 98.83% forecast variance in agricultural performance was self-explained.
-Exchange rate was strongly exogenous.
-Moving forward, there was no substantial variation in forecast variance of agricultural performance and exchange rate.
+The exchange rate was strongly exogenous.
+Moving forward, there was no substantial variation in the forecast variance of agricultural performance and exchange rate.
 The percentage forecast variance of exchange rate was 1.22% in the long run while agricultural performance, in the long run, was 98.77%.

 Regime 2: The percentage of the forecast error variance in regime 1 in the short run as shown in Table 5 for Agricultural performance was 97.21%.
-The forecast variance in Agricultural performance was therefore self-explained. exchange rate was strongly exogenous.
+The forecast variance in Agricultural performance was therefore self-explained.
+The Exchange rate was strongly exogenous.
 Afterward, there was no substantial change in the forecast variance of Agricultural performance and exchange rate.
 The percentage forecast variance of exchange rate was 2.46% in the long run while agricultural performance, in the long run, was 97.53%.

 5.0 Conclusion and Recommendations

 This empirical analysis has shown varying significant and negative effects of exchange rate fluctuation on agricultural performance across different regimes, suggesting that periods of economic expansion and contraction exhibit distinct behavioural patterns.
-Particularly, the effects of exchange rate on agricultural performance were more in regime one than in regime 2.
-More so, both exchange rate on agricultural performance were self-explained, however, agricultural performance was exogenous and forecast variance depended more on exchange rate.
+Particularly, the effects of the exchange rate on agricultural performance were more in Regime One than in Regime 2.
+More so, both exchange rates on agricultural performance were self-explained, however, agricultural performance was exogenous and forecast variance depended more on the exchange rate.

-The findings of the study underscore the necessity of policies which respond to different economic conditions, predominantly considering Nigeria's unstable exchange rates.
-The result has shown the need for innovative statistical methodologies that do not only capture the complexities of economic relationships but also capture unobservable states, its transmission and duration of stay.
+The findings of the study underscore the necessity of policies that respond to different economic conditions, predominantly considering Nigeria's unstable exchange rates.
+The result has shown the need for innovative statistical methodologies that do not only capture the complexities of economic relationships but also capture unobservable states, their transmission, and their duration of stay.
 Additionally, this study has provided valuable insights for policymakers who seek to enhance agricultural productivity and resilience in the face of exchange rate volatility.
-It is thus recommended that endogeneity, unobservable states and number of the regimes should be ascertained as pre-diagnostic tests for multivariate analysis.
+It is thus recommended that endogeneity, unobservable states, and number of the regimes should be ascertained as pre-diagnostic tests for multivariate analysis.

 References